arenaxr/arena-docs/content/architecture/security.md

 The ARENA supports 2 basic modes of access: an **Authenticated** account to control scenes, and a more restricted **Anonymous** login to view scenes only.

-- **Web Authenticated**: Users can view and edit ARENA scenes, and video conference.
+- **Web Authenticated**: Users can view and edit ARENA scenes, and video conferences.
-- **Web Anonymous**: Users can only view ARENA scenes, video conference, and additional features are restricted.
+- **Web Anonymous**: Users can only view ARENA scenes, video conferences, and additional features are restricted.
 Users can only update their own avatar 3d object.
 - **CLI Authenticated**: Users can run ARENA command line applications to alter the scene interactively.

 ## Authority Flow